Gluten-Free Scallion Pancakes

 2. Once the dough has rested, divide the dough into 4 pieces and roll them out on a surface that has been generously dusted with rice flour.
-(If the dough still seems tacky, try rolling them between two layers of rice flour dusted plastic wrap.)
-Roll until they are between ¼ to ½ inch thick.
+(If the dough still seems tacky, try rolling it between 2 pieces of rice-flour-dusted plastic wrap.)
+Roll until the pieces are ¼- to ½-inch thick.

-3. Heat a heavy bottom pan, like a cast iron, over medium-high heat.
+3. Heat a heavy-bottomed pan, like a cast-iron, over medium-high heat.
 Drizzle a layer of neutral frying oil,

-like grapeseed or sunflower oil.
-Once the oil is hot, fry the pancakes one at a time, for about 3 minutes per side, or until firm and golden.
-Once cooked, sprinkle with flakey sea salt and cut into wedges.
+like grape-seed or sunflower oil.
+Once the oil is hot, fry the pancakes 1 at a time, for about 3 minutes per side, or until firm and golden.
+Once cooked, sprinkle with flaky sea salt and cut into wedges.